pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getToC`                 create a table of contents :meth:`Document.getTOC`                 alias of previous :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents
+:meth:`Document.embeddedFileUpd`        PDF only: change an embedded file :meth:`Document.findBookmark`           retrieve page location after layouting :meth:`Document.fullcopyPage`           PDF only: duplicate a page :meth:`Document.getOCGs`                PDF only: info on all optional content groups :meth:`Document.getOCStates`            PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.setOCStates`            PDF only: mass changing OCG states :meth:`Document.getPageFontList`        PDF only: make a list of fonts on a page :meth:`Document.getPageImageList`       PDF only: make a list of images on a page :meth:`Document.getPagePixmap`          create a pixmap of a page by page number :meth:`Document.getPageText`            extract the text of a page by page number :meth:`Document.getPageXObjectList`     PDF only: make a list of XObjects on a page :meth:`Document.getSigFlags`            PDF only: determine signature state :meth:`Document.getTOC`                 alias of previous :meth:`Document.getToC`                 create a table of contents :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.insertPage`             PDF only: insert a new page :meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layerConfigs`           PDF only: list of optional content configurations :meth:`Document.layerUIConfigs`         PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents